symfrog/clojure-quick-repls/README.md

 Known issues
 ------------

 Currently cider-switch-to-relevant-repl-buffer (C-c C-z) does not open the correct repl buffer.
-I have not had a time to check why this is, but I suspect that it does not use nrepl-current-session and therefore the nrepl-switch advice is not executed.
+I have not had time to check why this is, but I suspect that it does not use nrepl-current-session and therefore the nrepl-switch advice is not executed.

 License